 Platelet Rich Plasma Produces Good Results at Two Year Follow-up for Rotator Cuff Tears

-Background: Surgical treatment of full thickness rotator cuff (RC) tears is associated with generally good results.
-There is no consensus regarding treatment of partial thickness tears that fail activity modification and physical therapy.
+Background: Surgical treatment of full-thickness rotator cuff (RC) tears is associated with generally good results.
+There is no consensus regarding the treatment of partial thickness tears that fail activity modification and physical therapy.
 Corticosteroid injections are sometimes used but have been associated with tendon damage.
-Platelet rich plasma (PRP) however has been shown to enhance connective tissue healing.
+Platelet-rich plasma (PRP) however has been shown to enhance connective tissue healing.
 We hypothesized that dual PRP injection into the rotator cuff insertion as well as the area of the tendon proximal to the insertion would be safe and would result in good clinical outcomes without surgery, that the effects would last out to two years, and that results would be better with lesser tendon damage.

 Conclusion: PRP injection is a safe and effective treatment for RC cuff injury in patients who have failed activity modification and physical therapy that avoids surgery without deterioration of results two years after treatment.
 Better results are obtained with greater structural tendon damage than in shoulders with inflammation without structural damage.